 04 of 08

 Similar to pine litter, wheat litter is also an environmentally friendly alternative to clay litter, but it is made from processed wheat.
 It clumps, helps control odors, and is even flushable.
-There are not usually any added dyes or perfumes to this ground up, granular product.
+There are not usually any added dyes or perfumes to this ground-up, granular product.
 When a cat urinates on wheat litter, it turns to a sawdust-like material and can be scooped out of the box.Continue to 5 of 8 below.

 05 of 08

 Less commonly available than most of the other types of cat litter, grass litter is another natural alternative to traditional clay cat litter.
 It looks similar to pine or corn litter and is a dried, biodegradable, grass seed litter.
 It clumps so that waste can be scooped out and typically does not contain dyes or added chemicals that some cat owners try to avoid.
-It is also naturally low-dust and softer and lighter than clay litters.
+It is also naturally low-dust and softer and lighter than clay litter.

 06 of 08